Five Decades of Middle Class Wages: July 2016 Update

 Latest Hypothetical Annual Earnings: $36,379, Down 12.8% from 44 Years Ago

 Footnote: Here is a slightly different look at the data.
-I've adjusted using the less familiar Consumer Price Index for Urban Wage Earners and Clerical Workers, the CPI-W, which is theoretically a better match for the production and nonsupervisory cohort.
+We've adjusted using the less familiar Consumer Price Index for Urban Wage Earners and Clerical Workers, the CPI-W, which is theoretically a better match for the production and nonsupervisory cohort.
 The index, among other things, assigns a slightly higher weighting for gasoline (e.g., longer drives to work and the grocery store).
 Also, this is the series the government uses to calculate Social Security Cost of Living Adjustments (COLAs).

 Here is the real hourly history with this deflator.

 Here is the real hourly data multiplied by the average weekly hours.
 The latest data point is 10.0% below the 1972 peak.

-For additional perspectives on earnings, see my commentaries on household income.
+For additional perspectives on earnings, see our commentaries on household income.